 When one talks about trekking, they certainly think about the Himalayas; this is the largest mountain range in the world and offers an array of trails to chose from.
 A few know that about 70% of the Himalayas lay in the country of Nepal and hence trekking tours in Nepal are gaining a fandom.
 The most famous trek of Nepal being, the Everest base camp trekking.

 The rest 30% of the largest mountain range in the world lies in the northernmost states of India.
 Trekking in Uttrakhand, which is one of the northernmost states of India that hosts the Himalayas, has a unique zing to them as well.

 But how do you start to prepare yourself for an adventurous trek of a lifetime?
 Here’s how:

 The 3 km distance that you called a cab for, should no more be a ride.
 Walk as much as you can and wherever you can.
 Mentally push yourself to exercise the bones and joints of the hips and legs.
 Because when you reach the trail, 3 km will be a mere 0.1% of the entire trekking distance.

-Walk everywhere ad walk in all kinds of weathers.
+Walk everywhere ad walk in all kinds of weather.
 Walking properly on all kinds of terrains will train your footsteps to step correctly and you will understand the grip you require to step on a certain kind of terrain.
-Walking in all kinds of weathers will not seem like you are doing much but will boost your immune system to be stronger and used to all kinds of weathers.
-Train your legs and its strength in any way you can for as long as you can.
+Walking in all kinds of weather will not seem like you are doing much but will boost your immune system to be stronger and used to all kinds of weather.
+Train your legs and their strength in any way you can for as long as you can.